microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-locally/README.md

 Placeholder | Description
 |-|-|
-ngrokUrl | Fill both values of NgrokHttp with the red marked value (1) from the ngrok console (Example: `66c0b316671d.ngrok.io`) instancePublicPort | Complete with the value of the port marked in yellow (2) in the ngrok console (Example: `16186`) serviceFqdn | Complete with value with value marked with green (3) in the ngrok console and the [domain](../common/dns_domain_name.md) name.
-(Example: `4.domain.co`) It is necessary to  add a DNS record pointing to ngrok's TCP Url.
-(Ex: 4.domain.co -> 4.tcp.ngrok.io)
+ngrokUrl | Fill both values of NgrokHttp with the red marked value (1) from the ngrok console (e.g: `66c0b316671d.ngrok.io`) instancePublicPort | Complete with the value of the port marked in yellow (2) in the ngrok console (e.g: `16186`) serviceFqdn | Complete with value with value marked with green (3) in the ngrok console and the domain name. (e.g: `4.domain.co`) It is necessary to  add a DNS record pointing to ngrok's TCP Url. (e.g: 4.domain.co -> 4.tcp.ngrok.io)

 > Since we use a free ngrok account, you will need to update the Ngrok settings in this file every time you start a new instance of ngrok.